The feds say an Iranian hacked HBO and stole "Game of Thrones" material

 Behzad Mesri is a member of the Turk Black Hat Security hacking team and has worked for the Iranian military on computer attacks against Israel, according to an indictment filed Tuesday in U.S. District Court in Manhattan.

 The court papers do not accuse Mesri of working on behalf of the Iranian government when he allegedly infiltrated HBO's networks.
-The indictment, however, is part of a "name and shame" strategy the U.S. has used in the past to quell interference by foreign hackers it doesn't expect to be turned over.
+The indictment, however, appears to be part of a "name and shame" strategy the U.S. has used in the past to quell interference by foreign hackers it doesn't expect to be turned over.

+Acting U.S. Attorney Joon Kim said there will be "real consequences" for Mesri, whose face has now been put on FBI "Wanted" posters.

+"He will never be able to travel outside of Iran without fear of being arrested and brought here to face these charges," Kim said.
+"The memory of American law enforcement is very long."

-In July, he began sending taunting emails to HBO executives, prosecutors said.
+In July, he began sending taunting emails to HBO executives, using "Game of Thrones" imagery and slogans, prosecutors said.

 Related: HBO hacked, thieves claim to have ‘Game of Thrones’ info

+He later upped the asking price to $6 million.
+Soon after, he began leaking portions of the cache over the internet and to media outlets.

-In a statement in August, HBO said that was not communicating with the hacker.
+Kim declined to say if HBO had offered or paid any ransom to its tormentor.
+In a statement in late August, HBO said that the network was not communicating with the hacker.

 "It has been widely reported that there was a cyber incident at HBO.
 The hacker may continue to drop bits and pieces of stolen information in an attempt to generate media attention.
 That's a game we're not going to participate in," the company said in a statement.